 He’s been dead for over two years.
 The last ten were rough.
 He lost his beloved Craig to a slow, degenerative illness, and after decades of volunteer work for the American Cancer Society, the disease attacked and brought him down.

 Sometimes, he feels so close, I can smell his swank, French cologne.
 It strikes me that he would be pissed and proud that I wrote this post.
 He may have had a good life, but I mourn that he was never really free.
-I feel the echo of his frustration and rage, and the ferocity of commitment and love.
+I feel the echo of his frustration and rage, his ferocity, commitment and love.
 I am haunted by him, still.

 FAN THE FLAMES: Support Burns the Fire and feel the love.